 Beatrice Offshore Wind Farm is the partnership formed between SSE Renewables, Repsol Nuevas Energias UK and Copenhagen Infrastructure Partners.
 The site is located in the Outer Moray Firth on the north-western point of the Smith Bank, 13.5 km from the Caithness coastline.
 The development, once fully constructed and operational, could provide energy equivalent to the needs of approximately 477,610 homes.

 Moray Offshore Renewable Power – Moray Firth Offshore Wind Zone – the zone is being developed in two main phases.
 Moray East (950 MW) obtained a contract for difference in September 2017 and the first part of zone is due to become operational in 2022/2023.
 Moray West (750 MW) is in the early stages of planning.

-The Moray Firth Partnership seeks to work with existing and prospective renewable energy developers and the local communities in the transition process and will provide a clear route for consultation, education, and engagement.
+The Moray Firth Partnership will work with existing oil and gas companies, renewable energy developers and the local communities in the transition to net zero and will provide a clear route for consultation, education, and engagement.

-We will provide regional information and data to support the community benefits process to ensure that they are fully aligned with the aspirations and needs of the community.
+We will provide regional information and data, to support the community benefits process.